jpreiss/reproducible_papers/README.md

-Capturing the dependencies between LaTeX, figures, data, and code in a Makefile and storing computational results on disk ensures that the paper always reflects the changes in the data and code without requiring a full rebuild for every change.
+Capturing the dependencies between LaTeX, figures, data, and code in a Makefile and storing computational results on disk ensures that the paper always reflects changes in the data and code without requiring a full rebuild for every change.

 A few other convenient features are included: